Freedomland U.S.A.: Creation

 Freedomland was conceived and built by C. V. Wood, a Texan who had worked in the planning, construction, and management of Disneyland, which opened in Anaheim, California, in 1955.
-After Disneyland's opening, Wood's relationship with the Disney brothers became strained because of various disputes, and he was ousted from Disneyland management by early 1956.
+After Disneyland's opening, Wood's relationship with Walt and Roy Disney became strained because of various disputes, and he was ousted from Disneyland management by early 1956.
 He soon became involved in the creation of other amusement parks across the United States under his company Marco Engineering.
 Wood had devised plans for an American-history theme park as early as 1957, in conjunction with Milton Ted Raynor, who later became president of Freedomland Inc. The new theme park would be themed entirely around American history, in a more historically accurate version of the Disneyland layout, which initially included four distinct areas: Adventureland, Tomorrowland, Fantasyland, and Frontierland.

 Site

 Two consultants at Marco Engineering performed a feasibility study for the location of Wood's proposed American-history theme park.
 By late 1958, Wood had pitched his American-history park concept to the Webb and Knapp development company.
 Early the next year, a site was selected: a portion of a 400 acre plot owned by Webb and Knapp in the northeast Bronx section of New York City.
 The site, in the Baychester neighborhood, was a former municipal landfill, originally marshland fed by Rattlesnake Creek and the Hutchinson River.
 This led to a profusion of mosquitoes during certain periods of the year.

-The International Recreation Corporation (IRC) was incorporated in Boston in April 1959 to oversee development of the proposed park.
+The International Recreation Corporation (IRC) was incorporated in Boston in April 1959 to oversee development of a park there.

 Webb and Knapp's principal owner, William Zeckendorf, announced the plans for Freedomland on April 30, 1959.
-National Development Corporation (NDC), a Webb and Knapp subsidiary, as well as Freedomland Inc., an IRC subsidiary, were created to operate and manage the theme park.
+Webb and Knapp subsidiary National Development Corporation (NDC), along with IRC subsidiary Freedomland Inc., were created to operate and manage the theme park.
 Wood and IRC president Peter De Met announced further details of the proposed park at a press conference that May.
-According to Wood and De Met, the park was to cover 205 acre and would have space for up to 32,000 visitors.
+According to Wood and De Met, the park was to cover 205 acre and would fit up to 32,000 visitors.
 About 85 acre would be developed for the park itself, and 125 acre would house parking, maintenance areas, and other service areas.
 There would also be a 12,000-spot parking lot and a 600-room motel.
 In mid-1959, Freedomland Inc. leased the site for 50 years.
-IRC issued about one million shares, which were then sold to NDC and Freedomland Inc. The IRC offered 580,000 shares to the public in July 1959, priced at $17.50 per share, and the stock offering was quickly oversubscribed.
-This raised $17 million for the park.
+IRC issued about one million shares, which were then sold to NDC and Freedomland Inc. The IRC offered 580,000 shares to the public in July 1959 at $17.50 per share, and the stock offering was quickly oversubscribed; this raised $17 million.
 Under the terms of the lease agreement, the park was to pay an annual rent of $600,000 for the first five years, $750,000 for the next ten years, and $1 million thereafter.
 Wood presented further details for the park to Zeckendorf and his son William Zeckendorf Jr. later the same year.